akade/Akade.IndexedSet/README.md

 set.Add(new(Id: 3, connectsTo: new[]{ 1, 2 , 3 }));
 set.Add(new(Id: 4, connectsTo: new[]{ 1, 3 }));

-// fast access via secondary key
+// fast access via denormalized index
-// TODO: Should maybe be named contains, even if it is technically the same (or just an alias?)
-IEnumerable<GraphNode> nodesThatConnectTo1 = set.Where(x => x.ConnectsTo, 1); // returns nodes 3 & 4
+// For readability, it is recommended to write the name for the parameter contains IEnumerable<GraphNode> nodesThatConnectTo1 = set.Where(x => x.ConnectsTo, contains: 1); // returns nodes 3 & 4
-IEnumerable<GraphNode> nodesThatConnectTo3 = set.Where(x => x.ConnectsTo, 1); // returns nodes 1 & 2 & 3
+IEnumerable<GraphNode> nodesThatConnectTo3 = set.Where(x => x.ConnectsTo, contains: 1); // returns nodes 1 & 2 & 3

 // Optimizes a Where(x => x.Contains(...)) query:
 IEnumerable<GraphNode> nodesThatConnectTo1 = set.FullScan().Where(x => x.ConnectsTo.Contains(1)); // returns nodes 3 & 4, but enumerates through the entire set